klahrich/chiefhustler/content/posts/portfolio-may-2021.md

 **XX.V** and **AEP.V** are new additions.
 They are both roll-ups in a boring industry.
 The stocks are cheap.

 **NUR.V** has been a drag.
-In hindsight, it was an over-sized and ill-timed bet.
+In hindsight, it was an over-sized and rushed bet.

 While I'm comfortable with my **WELL.TO** and **CTS.TO** positions, I will most likely trim them a bit and add to the two cheaper ones mentioned above.

 **MKO.V** is an undervalued cashflowing gold miner.